fisho-park/fishochain/docs/01_nodeos/03_plugins/mongo_db_plugin/index.md

                                         https://docs.mongodb.com/master/referen
                                         ce/connection-string/.
 If not specified
                                         then plugin is disabled.
 Default
-                                        database 'EOS' is used if not specified in URI.
+                                        database 'FOC' is used if not specified in URI.
 Example: mongodb://127.0.0.1:27
-                                        017/EOS
+                                        017/FOC
   --mongodb-update-via-block-num arg (=0)
                                         Update blocks/block_state with latest
                                         via block number so that duplicates are